 The elbow is the simplest of the big-three arm joints, but it’s still highly capable as a core motion.
 It’s also the fastest joint in picking technique, generating the most rapid human motion ever measured in a laboratory setting, at over 300 beats per minute sixteenth notes.

-The forearm does not possess the multi-axis capability of joints like the shoulder and wrist.
+The elbow does not possess the multi-axis capability of joints like the shoulder and wrist.
 Nor does it possess the rotational capability of joints like the forearm.
 Instead, it’s a simple hinge, moving the both forearm bones back and forth in a single plane.

 For guitar players, what this means is that — as far as we know — the elbow is capable of only downstroke-escape pickstrokes.
 While this may sound limiting, the elbow is still highly capable as a core motion when supplemented by others.
 Forearm motion, wrist motion, and finger motion can all be incorporated to expand the elbow’s string-switching capabilities.
 Even when the elbow operates alone, techniques like sweeping and swiping can still be used to provide great mechanical variety for musical expression.
 In short, if you’re good at elbow motion, there’s every reason to get even better at it.

 The elbow motion section of the Pickslanting Primer is brand new!

 We’ll be updating it regularly.
 Rather than have you wait for the whole thing, we’ll be uploading new chapters as we have them, so you can get to work right away.
 If you’re a subscriber or Primer purchaser, keep an eye out for email notifications when new chapters go online.